Skip to Content

 Therefore, we’ll skip the interactive demo for this specific pattern and focus our interactive efforts on Account Abstraction later in the tutorial, which better represents the current state-of-the-art for gasless experiences.

-2. Contract Modification Required (No Backwards Compatibility): This pattern only works if the target smart contract (MyNFT in our case) is specifically designed to use EIP-2771 and _msgSender().
-You cannot use this method to interact with existing contracts that haven’t been built this way.
-If you wanted to interact with, say, a standard Uniswap router gaslessly using this pattern, it wouldn’t work because the Uniswap router isn’t EIP-2771 aware.
+2. Contract Modification: This pattern only works if the target smart contract is designed to use EIP-2771 and _msgSender().
+You cannot use this method to interact with existing contracts that haven’t been built this way, like a standard Uniswap router.

 4. Relayer Costs: Someone has to pay the gas.
-The Relayer service pays the ETH, but they aren’t a charity.
-They will likely pass this cost back to the dApp provider (you!) potentially with a markup, or implement logic to only relay transactions under certain conditions.
+The relayer service pays the ETH, but they will likely pass this cost back to you, the dApp provider, potentially with a markup.

 Complexity & Security